joe-speedboat/ansible.ee/README.md

 * once you have modifed all the more or less self-explaining files to your needs, just run `build.sh`

-## Configure and test in ansible-navigator
+## Configure and test in ansible-navigator for user
 ```
 test -f ~/.ansible-navigator.yml
 if [ $? -eq 0 ]